Funding opportunity

 The Thrive project has developed team-convening principles which you must incorporate when designing your application for this funding opportunity.
 These principles are designed to be followed in the sequence presented below, guiding applicants through the process of convening their team.

-Project teams should comprise team members who collectively have the appropriate capabilities to deliver the project – including the necessary knowledge, skills and ability to manage other elements of a large project.
+Project teams should comprise team members who collectively have the appropriate capabilities to deliver the project – including the necessary knowledge, skills, and ability to manage other elements of a large project.
 The definition of expertise here is broad and includes expertise beyond the academic.

 Teams should be able to demonstrate their team’s capability to co-develop and co-deliver the project in the round, carefully considering team composition and domain-leadership opportunities for a diverse range of team members.

-2. Establish a Collective Leadership structure
+Establish a collective leadership structure

 Teams should be able to set out and explain their project’s leadership structure and describe how it utilises diverse team members’ experience and expertise, while delivering maximum benefit to the project.